-4. The primary function of the DMP is to carry on prosecutions for service offences in proceedings before courts martial or Defence Force magistrates.
-1 The factors to be considered in deciding whether to charge a person with a service offence, and if so, what offence is to be charged, are articulated in the prosecution policy at Annex A. The policy has been revised and updated having had the benefit of considering the policies of the Directors of Public Prosecutions of the states. territories and the Commonwealth in addition to the prosecution policies of other armed forces.

-- 5. To promote transparency and to raise awareness of these factors and the related topics included in the policy, the policy is published via the Defence Restricted Network and the internet. - 6.
-During the reporting period, no undertakings have been given to any person pursuant to section 188GD of the DFDA (relating to my power to grant immunity from prosecution); nor have any directions or guidelines been given in relation to the prosecution of service offences to investigating officers or prosecutors pursuant to section 188GE of the DFDA.
+- 5. The primary function of the DMP is to conduct prosecutions for service offences in proceedings before Courts Martial or Defence Force magistrates.2 The factors to be considered in deciding whether to charge a person with a service offence, and if so what offence is to be charged, are articulated in the prosecution policy at Annex A. The policy has been revised and updated having had the benefit of consideration of the policies of the Commonwealth, State and Territory Directors of Public Prosecutions, in addition to the prosecution policies of other armed forces. - 6.
+To promote transparency and to raise awareness of these factors and the related topics included in the policy, the policy is published via the Defence Restricted Network and the internet. - 7.
+During the reporting period, no undertakings have been given to any person pursuant to section 188GD of the DFDA (relating to the power to grant immunity from prosecution); nor have any directions or guidelines been given in relation to the prosecution of service offences to investigating officers or prosecutors pursuant to section 188GE of the DFDA.